-QAT 103 Quality Management (3-0-3)

-The total quality concept, including organization, planning, organizational budgeting, product liability, and the jobs of quality are covered in this course.
+QAT 103 Quality Management (3-0-3) The total quality concept, including organization, planning, organizational budgeting, product liability, and the jobs of quality are covered in this course.
 Statistics required to construct attribute control charts are also included.
-Prerequisite with a grade of "C" or higher: MGT 101.
+Prerequisite with a grade of "C" or higher: BUS 101 or MGT 101.
 This course typically taught only in the summer semester.